florianhartig/LearningBayes/CommentedCode/01-Principles/InferenceMethods.md

 ![](InferenceMethods_files/figure-html/unnamed-chunk-2-1.png)

 ## Confidence intervals

+OK, the MLE is the best value, but what is often m

 MLE confidence intervals are constructed by comparing likelihood values of single parameters against each other.
 We have the MLE estimate as null hypothesis and ask ourselves how likely it is that the true parameter is a different one.
 By cutting at 0.05 probability, we construct the frequentist CI interval.
 The test statistics that can be used to do this are discussed, e.g., in https://onlinecourses.science.psu.edu/stat504/node/39.
 The result for a 1-parameter model is that the CI is at a log likelihood difference of 1.96